Prinzhorn/skrollr/README.md

 #### scale=1

 By default skrollr uses the largest keyframe as document height, thus the max possible scroll top offset.
-If your animating runs too fast or too slow, just adjust the scale value.
+If your animation runs too fast or too slow, just adjust the scale value.

 #### scroll